Elmahrosa/TEOS-Egypt-SovereignStack-2026/README.md

 ---

+## 🚧 Pilot Scope (CRITICAL — Institutional Review)

+This repository includes a **defined pilot scope** for evaluation by governments, regulators, and International Financial Institutions (IFIs).

+**Pilot Scope**

+- **Target:** National ID Registry (Prototype)
+- **Region:** Cairo — Sandbox Environment
+- **Users:** 5,000 (Simulated Population)
+- **Status:** Awaiting Government Review

+The pilot is designed to:
+- Demonstrate **end-to-end DPI functionality**
+- Validate **compliance, auditability, and governance controls**
+- Operate **without statutory replacement or production risk**
+- Support IFI-style technical due diligence and M&E review

+> This scope is **intentionally bounded** to enable controlled evaluation
+> prior to any procurement, scale-up, or national deployment decision.

+---

 ## What TEOS Is / Is Not

 ### TEOS *is*:
 - A sovereign DPI reference architecture
 - A modular framework for identity, governance, finance, assets, and oversight
 - A toolkit for institutional dialogue and compliance-first pilots

 ### TEOS *is not*:
 - A consumer crypto platform
 - An investment product or token
 - A promise of deployment, procurement, or statutory replacement

 ---